 A delicious, comforting, and powerful Ginger Turmeric Tea is the perfect way to start the morning when you have a cold and the perfect drink to enjoy before bed for a soothing non-caffeinated drink.
-It's also good at any time -- no need for special reasons to enjoy a warm turmeric drink.
+In fact, you have no need for special reasons to enjoy this warm turmeric drink.

-Hot Tea with Turmeric and Ginger is the antidote for a crazy day, a busy schedule, a high-stress week, a long night up with kids, and any other you want a reason to make it.
+Our Hot Tea with Turmeric and Ginger blend is the antidote for a crazy day, a busy schedule, a high-stress week, a long night up with kids, and any other time you want a reason to make it.

 How to Make Turmeric Tea with Ginger